Skip to content

 Things To Do in Manila

 Manila Ocean Park promises a fantastic experience for families and marine enthusiasts.
 Start your adventure at the park’s Oceanarium, a massive acrylic tunnel that offers an unforgettable journey through an underwater wonderland.
-As you walk through the tunnel, you’ll be surrounded by a diverse array of marine species, including colourful fish, graceful rays, and even sharks.
+As you walk through the tunnel, you’ll be surrounded by diverse marine species, including colourful fish, graceful rays, and even sharks.
 It’s like exploring the depths of the ocean without getting wet.

-For a more immersive experience, consider participating in activities like fish feeding, snorkelling, or even diving in the park’s specially designed tanks.
+For a more immersive experience, consider participating in activities like fish feeding, snorkelling, or diving in the park’s specially designed tanks.
 These experiences allow you to get up close and personal with marine animals in a controlled and safe environment.

 Practical Tips